Uniqueness of positive solutions for finsler p-Laplacian equations with polynomial non-linearity: Introduction

-Theorem \ref{thm2} is an extension of the conclusion in \cite{brasco2023uniqueness}, which obtains the uniqueness of the least energy solutions to \eqref{eq0002} for the case $p>2$.
-Indeed, we utilize the blow-up argument in \cite[Lemma 3]{lin1994uniqueness} to deal with the general solutions and we establish the Hardy-type inequality to extend the uniqueness result to the case $p>\frac32$.
-We remark that the problem for the case $1<p\le\frac32$ still remains open.
-Moreover, we need to suppose the $C^2$ regularity for the boundary of $\Omega$ so as to obtain the uniform a priori estimates for solutions.
-We recall that for the case $p=2$, a similar result of Theorem \ref{thm2} holds for more general open domains without any regularity assumption on the boundary, see \cite[Proposition 4.3]{brasco2019overview}.
+Theorem \ref{thm2} is an extension of the result by Brasco and Lindgren, which shows the uniqueness of least energy solutions to \eqref{eq0002} for the case $p>2$.
+Indeed, Theorem \ref{thm1} and \ref{thm2} still hold true for $p>2$; one can repeat all basic processes in \cite{brasco2023uniqueness} but apply the blow-up argument in \cite[Lemma 3]{lin1994uniqueness} to deal with general positive solutions.
+In our work, we only consider the case $p<2$ for simplicity.
+We remark that the corresponding problem remains open for the case $1<p\le\frac32$.

-1.3. \textbf{Some comments on the proof.} The proof of the Theorem 1.2 is largerly inspired by \cite[Lemma 3]{lin1994uniqueness}, for the case of Laplacian.
-Brasco and Lindgren use this way to deal with $p-$Laplacian in \cite[Theorem 1.1]{brasco2023uniqueness} for the case $p>2$.
+\textbf{1.3.
+Comments on the proof.} The proof of Theorem \ref{thm2} is largerly inspired by that of \cite[Theorem 1.1]{brasco2023uniqueness}, dealing with the case of $p$-Laplacian for $p>2$.
+We utilize the linearization argument and discuss the weighted eigenvalue problem as in \cite{brasco2023uniqueness}.
+In the following we sketch the idea of the proof and refer to \cite{brasco2023uniqueness, lin1994uniqueness} for its root.